-Sediment deposition continues to be a problem in the Charles River.
-In recent years, buildup of sediments has caused several incidents that resulted in property damage and personal injury.
-While sediment buildup appears to be a larger problem where major tributaries empty into the Charles, such as Laundry Brook, Hyde Brook, Faneuil Brook, Muddy River, and Stony Brook, once the sediment is in the river it can spread to other areas.
-There have also been extraordinary events, such as water main breaks in Weston in May, 2010 and near the Anderson Bridge in August, 2015, both of which moved large amounts of sediment.
-This problem is not limited to the areas upstream of the Boston University (BU) Bridge.
-A significant bar upriver of the Massachusetts Avenue Bridge is shallow enough and large enough to be a navigational hazard to both sailboats and motorboats.
+The Charles River in Massachusetts is an urban river that is also one of the most active recreational rivers in the country.
+Unfortunately, sediment deposition has been a long-standing problem in the Charles River.
+It was recently highlighted in articles published by the Boston Globe in 2011 and WGBH in 2016.
+In recent years, sediment deposits have caused several incidents that have resulted in damage to watercraft and personal injury.
+While the sediment appears to be a larger problem where major tributaries - Laundry Brook, Hyde Brook, Faneuil Brook, Muddy River, Stony Brook - empty into the Charles, once the sediment is in the river, it can spread to other areas, causing further problems, especially where it is already shallow.
+This problem is not limited to the areas upstream of the BU Bridge.
+A significant bar upriver of the Massachusetts Avenue Bridge is shallow enough and large enough to be a navigation hazard to both sailboats and motorboats.
+There are also extraordinary events, such as the 1996 flood of the Muddy River and the water main breaks in Weston in May 2010 and near the Anderson Bridge in August 2015, each of which caused large amounts of sediment to be moved.

-It has been difficult to marshal the resources to remediate areas impacted by increasing sedimentation since much of the knowledge about the shallows and bars has come from the daily experiences of the boaters on the river but not supported by quantitative data.
-To address this issue, the Charles River Alliance of Boaters (CRAB) developed a partnership with the MIT Sea Grant College Program to create a chart of the river depth between the Charles River Dam and the Watertown Dam, and to monitor changes in the river bottom in the future.
-Based upon some feasibility studies done in late 2015, more detailed and extensive measurements were undertaken in 2016.
+It has been difficult to marshal the resources to remediate areas impacted by sedimentation since much of the knowledge about the shallows and bars has been anecdotal, coming from the daily experiences of the boaters on the river but not backed up by quantitative data.
+To address this issue, the Charles River Alliance of Boaters (CRAB) has developed a partnership with the MIT Sea Grant College Program to create a chart of the river depth between Science Park and the Watertown Dam, and to monitor changes in the river bottom in the future.
+Based upon some feasibility studies done in late 2015, more detailed and extensive measurements were undertaken in 2016 and 2017.
+To date, most of the river between Newton Yacht Club and the New Charles River Dam has been surveyed for depth and relative hardness of the river bottom.